OpenTechStrategies/torque-sites/INSTALL.md

 or required.
 In some projects, more than just the `data` directory is needed.

 For most scripts, both `-c` and `-p` options are available.
 The former uploads the spreadsheet only, not uploading attachments or creating wiki pages.
-For the latter, allows you to include a paring option.
+The latter allows you to include a paring option.
 This option, if a number, reduces the set of keys to `1/NUMBER`.
-If it starts with a `+`, you can add a number of comma separated keys to pare two, and if it starts with an `@`, then it is a file with a new line separated list of keys.
+If it starts with a `+`, you can add a number of comma separated keys to pare to, and if it starts with an `@`, then it is a file with a new line separated list of keys, both of which will reduce it to only the included keys.

 # Installing the system